 Teachers can have a profound impact on a child’s life.
 As these children grow, they might decide they want to pay it forward to the next generation.
-It isn’t always easy or obvious, however, what needs to be done to accomplish that goal—the education levels needed, licensure through the state, choosing a specialty or even just deciding what age you’d most like to work with can be overwhelming.
+It isn’t always easy or obvious, however, what needs to be done to accomplish that goal—the education levels needed, licensure through the state, choosing a speciality or even just deciding what age you’d most like to work with can be overwhelming.

 While each of these areas is a hurdle that you’ll need to pass, they aren’t insurmountable, and taking them one at a time as they come can help you to reach your final goal.

-Determining exactly what kind of teacher you wish to be is a critical first step, because different kinds of teachers will need to meet varying requirements.
+Determining exactly what kind of teacher you wish to be is a critical first step because different kinds of teachers will need to meet varying requirements.
 Teaching young children in elementary schools is quite different than teaching teenage high school students.

 For example, since elementary teachers will often be responsible for a single class of students, teaching them all subjects, while high school teachers typically have a sole subject area that they teach, standing before several classes of students each day.